Dale Abbey (ruin): Sources of income

 In the Taxatio Ecclesiastica, a survey of Church property commissioned by Pope Nicholas IV in 1291, the holdings of Dale Abbey had a total annual value of £54 17s.
 2d.
 The bulk of this came from lands donated early after the foundation by the families of William FitzRalph and Serlo de Grendon.
 It was made up of many small amounts, with significant differences in sources between the various area.
 So the sale of stock from Boyah, south of the abbey, came to the considerable sum of £6 4s.
 6d., while the land around the abbey itself brought in only 14s.
 4d. from stock.
 Stanley brought in £4 13s.
 4d. in rents and £3 in stock sales, with only 10s. from the manorial court.
 At Borrowash the mill was worth £1 and the fishery, presumably from the mill pond, 4s.
 The abbey seems to have drawn a large proportion of its income ultimately from stock rearing: even when its revenue came from rents, the tenants would have been making their money mainly from sheep and cattle.
-When the estates were resold after the dissolution in 1543, they were estimated at 24,000 acres, of which only 3,000, or one eighth, was "land", i.e. arable land, and the rest pasture, meadown, open land, etc. In 1347 the abbot of Dale was among a large number of churchmen — five of them in Derbyshire — who were asked to make a loan to the king in the form of wool, as a subsidy towards the war in France, suggesting that Dale was one of the houses known to produce wool, the most important commodity of international trade, in considerable amounts.
+When the estates were resold after the dissolution in 1543, they were estimated at 24,000 acres, of which only 3,000, or one eighth, was "land", i.e. arable land, and the rest pasture, meadow, open land, etc. In 1347 the abbot of Dale was among a large number of churchmen — five of them in Derbyshire — who were asked to make a loan to the king in the form of wool, as a subsidy towards the war in France, suggesting that Dale was one of the houses known to produce wool, the most important commodity of international trade, in considerable amounts.

 The Valor Ecclesiasticus of 1535 valued Dale Abbey at £144 12s.
 About a fifth of the income was made up of revenues from churches in the final years.
 Heanor alone was bringing in £13 according to the accounts of the Court of Augmentations in 1540.